Day 12: From Waboose Dam To South Summit Dam

 - .
 See Toporama (here) for NCR’s up-to-date interactive coloured mapping and print what you need.

 We set off from our Waboose Dam campsite at 8:30, keen on getting some kilometers in before possible winds picked up.
 Our reward – ripple-free water for the first 1 1/2 hours as we paddled along the north shore of the Reservoir back to the Mojikit Channel.
-It was only when we crossed over to the south side that wind from the northwest made things a bit more challenging but within an hour we had rounded the corner and were soon paddling by the two Ogoki Frontier outposts on the west side of the channel pushed along by the NW wind.
+It was only when we crossed over to the south side that wind from the northwest made things a bit more challenging but within an hour we had rounded the corner and were soon paddling by the two Ogoki Frontier outposts on the west side of the channel and being pushed along by the NW wind.

 As we approached the Wilderness North’s Mojikit Channel Lodge a bit further south, we watched as an orange De Havilland Otter glided over the water and taxied up to the lodge dock.
 By the time we got there, the pilot was hauling out supplies and someone was walking down to the dock to meet him.

 It turned out that he was flying in supplies – including bottled water! – for the OPG crew that we had met at the Waboose dam the afternoon before.
 The Lodge was their base camp while they made the 17-kilometer commute to the dam job site each morning.